 You can see our other Friday the 13th lists here.
 Today, it’s time for Friday the 13th Part 2 (1981), aka, the one where Jason is the killer for the first time but covers his face with a pillow case instead of a hockey mask

 Friday the 13th cost less than $1 million to produce and ended up grossing $39 million domestically, which would be like grossing $123 million at 2014 ticket prices.
-Paramount Pictures wanted a sequel out as soon as possible, rushing Part 2 into production 4 months after the release of Part 1.
+Paramount Pictures wanted a sequel out as soon as possible.
+So, they rushed Part 2 into production 4 months after the release of Part 1.
 But, wait, other than Alice everyone was dead at the end of Part 1, including the killer.
 What more story was there to tell?
 Well, there was an obvious choice; it just didn’t make a lick of sense.

 [My sources from this point forward are either the documentary Crystal Lake Memories: The Complete History of Friday the 13th or the companion coffee table book of the same name]